getgrav/grav-plugin-shortcode-core/README.md

 * `parser: wordpress|regex|regular` let's you configure the parser to use
 * `include_default_shortcodes: true|false` toggle the inclusion of shortcodes provided by this plugin
 * `custom_shortcodes:` the path to a directory where you can put your custom shortcodes (e.g. `/user/custom/shortcodes`)
-* `load_fontawesome: true|false` toggles if the fontawesome icon library should be loaded or not
+* `fontawesome.load: true|false` toggles if the fontawesome icon library should be loaded or not
+* `fontawesome.url:` the CDN Url to use for fontawesome
+* `v5:` Version 5 flag as it requires some additional logic

 > NOTE: In previous versions the `wordpress` parser was preferred.
 However with version `2.4.0`, the `regex` parser is now default.
 If you have saved configuration, you should manually change this to `regex` or you may receive errors or bad output.